 Location: Pain de Sucre, Les Saintes

 Today we left the gorgeous island of Dominica and set sail for Pain de Sucre, an island in Les Saintes.
-Upon arrival we navigated our way through two towering islands to where our new home would be (our anchorage).
+Upon arrival, we navigated our way through two towering islands to where our new home would be (our anchorage).
 This new anchorage entitled us to a new type of anchoring style called Mediterranean style docking/mooring, where we dropped the anchor off the boat as we backed up to the shore where we ran a stern line to the island and pulled tight.
 This would allow us to not go farther from the island or closer and would give us primo locations/safety spots for scuba diving.
-Once we where all secured the crew went into a little Boat Appreciation and started scrubbing and polishing Argo.
+Once we were all secured, the crew went into a little Boat Appreciation and started scrubbing and polishing Argo.
 Let me just say she looks mighty FINE!
-This new location for us permitted us to do our first night dive off of Argo, which was pretty epic.
-Most of the students have barely ever dove before let alone diving at night.
+This new location permitted us to do our first-night dive off of Argo, which was pretty epic.
+Most of the students have barely ever dived before, let alone diving at night.
 So the experience was very new and exciting for most of us.
-Half the students went tonight and the rest will continue to go tomorrow night due to the amount of flash lights and safety protocol.
-One of the coolest creatures that was spotted on the dive which was an Octopus, which excited shipmate Spike Stone, due to the fact that he has a sick (cool) tattoo of an Octopus on his torso.
-Well time for bed, since everyone is so tired from a full day of excitement.
+Half the students went tonight, and the rest will continue to go tomorrow night due to the number of flashlights and safety protocol.
+One of the coolest creatures that were spotted on the dive was an Octopus, which excited shipmate Spike Stone due to the fact that he has a sick (cool) tattoo of an Octopus on his torso.
+Well, time for bed since everyone is so tired from a full day of excitement.

 Experience true hands-on education when you and your crew round the Cape of Good Hope and navigate your floating campus north to the warm waters of the Caribbean.
 The open ocean will become a second home and you’ll explore destinations few people have even heard of during this epic expedition.Availability: Open View Details